My Work Setup

 Dash – $29.99

-I bought this to use for offline documentation, but I barely use it because searching on Google is 100x faster.
-Adding custom docs turned out to be much harder than it should be.
-It’d be more useful if it could load things like documentation directly from existing markdown files.
-Dash is one product I should’ve asked for a refund.
+I bought this for offline documentation, but I barely use it because searching on Google is 100x faster.
+Adding custom docs turned out to be much more complicated than it should be.
+It’d be more valuable if it could load things like documentation directly from existing markdown files.
+Dash is one product for which I should’ve asked for a refund.

 Krisp.ai – $39 Lifetime – (added 5/21/2020)

-I bought a Lifetime deal on this app and have started using it more now that I’m mostly remote.
+I bought a Lifetime deal on this app and have started using it more now that I’m primarily remote.
 It eliminates background noise in conference calls supposedly trained using deep neural networks.
-I’ve tried it sitting out on a patio, and no one mentioned hearing background noise like they normally would, so I believe it works.
+I’ve tried it sitting out on a patio, and no one mentioned hearing background noise like they usually would, so I believe it works.

 Fences – $9.95 (Added 9/8/2020)

-I completely forgot about this tool as it’s one that just works and runs in the background.
-I’ve been using Fences to keep my desktop organized for years now and it’s one that I wish I had a Mac equivalent for.
+I completely forgot about this tool, which works and runs in the background.
+I’ve been using Fences to keep my desktop organized for years now, and it’s one that I wish I had a Mac equivalent for.

 MuteDeck – $39.99 (9/30/2023)

 I bought a license to Mutedeck so I can control my meetings using the Stream Deck.
-It works well and it saves me time so it was worth the one-time fee.
+It works well and saves me time, so it was worth the one-time fee.

 Graphic Design